cnsoft/cocos2d-kamcord-ios/README.md

 	// Display FPS: yes
 	[director setDisplayFPS:YES];

-	// Create an EAGLView with a RGB8 color buffer, and a depth buffer of 24-bits KCGLView *glView = [KCGLView viewWithFrame:[window bounds]
+	// Create a KCGLView with a RGB8 color buffer, and a depth buffer of 24-bits KCGLView *glView = [KCGLView viewWithFrame:[window bounds]
 								   pixelFormat:kEAGLColorFormatRGB565
 								   depthFormat:0];